zombie-programmer-code/course_project/README.md

 Various data structures like linked lists, queues and arrays as well as different types of sorting algorithms are used in this project, including an algorithm to handle the assignment of jobs to students.

+## Project Overview

+The Placement Simulation System is an advanced simulation tool designed to mimic the real-world student placement process at educational institutions.
+Utilizing a variety of data structures such as stacks, queues, linked lists, and arrays, this system provides a comprehensive environment to manage and evaluate student performance across multiple stages of placement procedures.

+This system not only evaluates students based on their academic and project performances but also incorporates dynamic sorting algorithms to organize student data efficiently.
+Through a series of simulated rounds including initial scoring, interviews, and final placements, the system offers a detailed insight into each student's capabilities and job eligibility.
+With predefined criteria and randomization processes, it ensures a fair and rigorous assessment platform.

+Designed to be both scalable and robust, the Placement Simulation System supports multiple company profiles and job roles, making it an ideal tool for academic institutions looking to streamline their placement activities while providing valuable real-world experience to their students.

 ## Student and Company Structure

 ### Student Details